• Skip to primary navigation

 • Heat 1 tablespoon Olive oil in a large pan, add 1 Onion and gently cook for 2 minutes.

-• Add 1 teaspoon Cumin, 0.5 teaspoon Paprika, 1.5 teaspoon Ras-el-hanout0.5 teaspoon Ground cinnamon and 1 pinch Sea salt and black pepper and stir well and cook for a further minute.
+• Add 1 teaspoon Cumin, 0.5 teaspoon Paprika, 1.5 teaspoon Ras-el-hanout0.5 teaspoon Ground cinnamon and 1 pinch Sea salt and ground black pepper and stir well and cook for a further minute.

 • Add 400 g Chopped tomatoes, 1 tablespoon Tomato puree, 2 tablespoon Harissa, 500 ml boiling water and 1 vegetable stock cube and stir well.